sylvielsstfr/Fors2pcigale/src/gelato/Example/README.md

 - *ViewFitResultMultipleSpectra.ipynb* :   same as *ViewFitResultOneSpectrum.ipynb* but for many Spectra

-- *ExampleFitInNb.ipynb* : Fit in notebooks selected spectrum
+- *ExampleFitInNb.ipynb* : Fit in notebooks selected spectrum.
+Use the ExampleParametersFitInNb.json which defines ``ResultsFitInNb/``